Venus Reward Token Price Tops $0.0006 (VRT)

 Buying and Selling Venus Reward Token

-It is usually not currently possible to buy alternative cryptocurrencies such as Venus Reward Token directly using U.S. dollars.
-Investors seeking to acquire Venus Reward Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Venus Reward Token using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Venus Reward Token directly using US dollars.
+Investors seeking to trade Venus Reward Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Venus Reward Token using one of the aforementioned exchanges.

 Receive News & Updates for Venus Reward Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Venus Reward Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.